 According to Moore, there were supposed to be only two attempted punches by Lee, directed at his chest.
 Moore says that he easily blocked both, and the footage the films use is from when he is smiling into the crowd after these blocks, and Lee surprises him, going for the head rather than the chest, as well as punching from out of range.

 Looking at the footage, it’s easy to verify Moore’s claims: in the first frame, above, Lee’s punch is already at full extension, about a foot and a half shy of Moore’s face (you can also see that Moore is looking up and to the left of Lee into the crowd—no one with any experience faces a punch with their chin up like that, and Moore was clearly experienced).
 In the second frame, Lee has landed on his front foot with his arm already retracted.
-You can see Moore’s block in motion despite his being caught off guard as well.
+You can see Moore’s block in motion (and his chin come down) despite being caught off guard as well.

 In short, Lee’s punch was never blockable because it was never in range.

 Those responsible for polishing Lee’s legacy show this same footage over and over with different levels of zoom and tinting as if it were a series of punches, rather than a single cheap shot that never could have landed.
-Moore also claims that he challenged Lee to attempt to block his punches, and the actor missed on both attempts.⁵
+Moore also claims that he challenged Lee to attempt to block his punches and the actor missed on both attempts.⁵

 In any case, despite Cadwell’s claims, the effect of Lee’s appearance at the 1964 International World Karate Tournament had exactly the effect he had calculated—getting a call from Hollywood.
 Cadwell finally contradicts her own statement:⁶